andnasnd/ethGasTracker/README.md

 ## Description

-- Built this small tool because I wanted command-line access to Ethereum gas price
+- Built this small tool because I wanted command-line access to Ethereum gas prices
   - Additionally, the DB serves as a source from which further projects can be built upon

 ## Installation